danth/stylix/docs/src/commit_convention.md

 Most commits to `master` will also include a pull request number in brackets after the summary.
 GitHub adds this automatically when creating a squash merge.

-## Old commits

-Commits before 2024 did not follow any particular format.
-Some have emojis from [GitMoji](https://gitmoji.dev).